 2. Remote Trigger: Keeping your fingers warm when shooting in cold weather is one of the harder parts.
 Often, gloves are cumbersome if they are really warm.
 And the gloves that give you the dexterity needed to operate your camera aren’t the warmest.
 So it’s a constant back and forth to help keep your hands in a warm place, like your pockets.
 A remote trigger allows you to fire the shutter from the comfort of your pocket.
 A wireless remote will have the same problem of maintaining battery life, and a wired remote will open another port on your camera to the elements.
 Personally, I prefer the wired remote, but I won’t use it if there is a lot of snow and wind blowing about.

-3. Desiccant or silica gel packets: These water and humidity-absorbing packets are great to keep in your camera bag.
-Actually, I keep them in my camera bag pretty much all the time and periodically refresh them.
+3. Desiccant or silica gel packets: Now, there usually isn’t a lot of humidity in cold weather, but I keep these water and humidity-absorbing packets in my camera bag all year round.
 I see it as an extra layer of moisture protection for my gear.
 No matter how careful or quick you are, as soon as you open your bag outside, a small amount of snow has a good chance of drifting into your bag.
 The desiccant packets will help soak up this moisture.
 Normally, I prefer to purchase larger ones from a photo store or Amazon.

 4. Rocket Blower: Wiping snow or moisture from your lens in the winter isn’t exactly easy.
 It isn’t like things dry quickly.
-I use a rocket blower for removing snow that might fall on the camera body or lenses during a shooting session.
+I use a rocket blower for removing snow that might fall on the camera body or lenses during a shooting session before it freezes.
 This is particularly helpful to clean off everything before you pack up your gear from a session.

 5. Foam Pad: A small foam pad is lightweight and can be used in multiple ways.
 I will either kneel or sit on the pad for wide-angle shots which are low to capture foreground elements.
 It keeps me from directly sitting or kneeling on the snow.
 Thus, it keeps me warmer and even more comfortable than sitting directly on the ground.

-6. Photography Friendly Gloves: Keeping your hands warm while manipulating your camera is critical.
-Therefore, you need to find a layering method that will work for how you shoot in the winter.
+6. Photography-Friendly Gloves: Keeping your hands warm while manipulating your camera is critical.
+Therefore, you need to find a layering method that will work for how you photograph in the winter.
 Personally, I prefer to use a layering system where I have a pair of glove liners that are touchscreen capable.
 These go on and stay on so my bare hands are never exposed or very rarely exposed to the elements.

 For example, snowflakes can melt and then refreeze in little cracks or around your filters.
 A filter frozen to your lens in the field is frustrating!
 This goes for your tripod as well.
 There is no sense in keeping your tripod extended when it isn’t in use.
 Leaving it in the extended position will just allow it to freeze sooner making the lever and knobs more difficult to operate.
 So I do keep a bag for my tripod and a small bag for my camera body.
 The bags protect my gear during transit and downtime when I’m outdoors, such as on a snowmobile or waiting around for sunrise.
 Even if you don’t have a specific bag, wrap a scarf or a microfiber towel around your gear.
 It doesn’t have to be pretty.
 It just needs to be functional.